 Dirty Rice is one of my favorite traditional Creole dishes A wonderful recipe for white rice which gets it’s “dirty” color from being cooked with small pieces of meat such as chicken livers, beef, sausage, green peppers, celery, onions, and Creole spices such as cayenne and black pepper.
 Parsley, chopped green onions are common garnishes added to the traditional recipe.

-Dirty rice is most common in the Creole region located Southern Louisiana as well as a few other southern regions, also known as Rice Dressing by some.
+Dirty rice is most common in the Creole region located in Southern Louisiana as well as a few other southern regions, also known as Rice Dressing by some.
 In this region (my house) it’s called deliciousness and gone as soon as it hits the plate.

 Over the years, I have found a fantastic spice that I adore named “Tony Chachere” Chachere is pronounced as (Sash-er-ee)– One of the Original Creole Seasonings.
-Today I have used it in my Creole recipe for Dirty Rice, below you will find a list of fairly easy to find ingredients and simple to follow directions to make your own delicious dinner using Tony Chachere’s Original Creole Spice.
+Today, I have used it in my Creole recipe for Dirty Rice, below you will find a list of fairly easy to find ingredients and simple to follow directions to make your own delicious dinner using Tony Chachere’s Original Creole Spice.

-Dirty Rice Recipe
+- 1 Dirty Rice Recipe

-- 2 pounds of lean ground beef
+- 2 pounds lean ground beef

-- 1 pound fresh spicy pork sausage, cajun flavor
+- 1 pound fresh spicy pork sausage Cajun flavor

-- 1/2 of pound chopped chicken livers, chopped
+- 1/2 pound chopped chicken livers chopped

-- 1/4 of a cup of all-purpose flour
+- 1/4 cup all-purpose flour

 - 2 cups beef low sodium broth divided x2